emilk/eframe_template/android/README.md

 # install android ndk and sdk manually - you can follow steps on https://golb.n4n5.dev/android

+# install gradle by following instructions at https://gradle.org/install/
+# after the gradle install you can now install gradlew by running
+make gradle

 # will compile the cdylib and copy it to the android app
 make